silencial/silencial.github.io/content/posts/mobile-robots.md

 ## Particle Filter

-The particle filter is an alternative **nonparametric** implementation of the Bayes filter.
-The key idea is to represent the posterior $bel(x_t)$ by a set of random state samples (particles) drawn from this posterior.
+The particle filter is an alternative, non-parametric implementation of the Bayes filter.
+The key idea is to approximate the posterior $bel(x_t)$ by a set of random state samples (particles) drawn from it.

 $$
 \begin{align*}
 &\textbf{Algorithm ParticleFilter} (\mathcal{X}_{t-1}, u_t, z_t ): \\